 8. Yonex Voltric 7

+Yonex itself is among the top 8 brands in the industry.
 Voltric 7 is pocket-friendly; hence everyone can easily afford it but still has excellent power, performance, and speed.
 The gripping is effortless since it has a G4 classification and 4U weight.
 It is perfect for any player who is looking for a high-quality racket that is affordable simultaneously due to a string of 24 pounds and a medium flex.

 It is very significant for a defensive-minded player because of its lightweight feature.
 This feature allows the player to hit back without requiring too much effort.
 You will produce very swift responses, thus ensuring a very high level of responsiveness.
 Voltric 7 has a thin frame, which makes the racket super light.

 You will have an excellent grip because of the control support cap, and it is an assurance that it will not fall off your hand.
 We can smash using very high power since the energy is transferred to the shuttle quickly.
-It has good stability and reduces the torsion and absorbs the energy in order to make it stable.
+It has good stability and reduces torsion and absorbs the energy in order to make it stable.
 The massive head balance makes the racket provide very powerful smashes.
 When used by good players, it will offer very powerful smashes.

 - Comes both strung and unstrung (has the option to choose while buying)